 Community Standards for Xbox

 To this end, we’ve created the following community standards for Xbox.
 Consider these standards a roadmap for contributing to this incredible, globe-spanning community.
-Remember: Xbox Live is your community.
+Remember: the Xbox community is yours.
 We all bring something unique, and that uniqueness is worth protecting.

 Whether you’re brand new to gaming or have been playing for decades, we need you to be stewards of this place, to protect each other even as you compete.
 Because when everyone plays, we all win.